 1-800-858-3999 ext.
 226

-Ellen DeYoung joined NTC as a Tour Coordinator in 2015, working to plan and oversee the performances that take place in schools across the country, as well as managing the school communication representatives.
+Ellen DeYoung has worked in the School Communications department at NTC since 2014.
+As the Outreach Manager, Ellen manages the team of staff that makes all outbound invitations to schools across the country to schedule NTC’s programs.
 Ellen studied Theatre and English at Dordt College.
-She also works as a professional stage manager, and her recent credits include productions with Mission Theatre, Wayward Theatre, Twin Cities Fringe Opera, Artistry, and The Minnesota Fringe Festival.
-In her spare time she tries to find every cat meme on the internet, and also enjoys coloring books for grownups.
+She also works as a professional stage manager, and her recent credits include productions with Mission Theatre, Market Garden Theatre, Lakeshore Players, Wayward Theatre, and Twin Cities Fringe Opera.
+In her spare time, she tries to find every cat meme on the internet and also enjoys coloring books for grown-ups.

 1-800-858-3999 ext.
 217

-As a School Communications Coordinator with NTC, Kevin Albertson is in contact with schools – as well as the actors who will be performing for them – across the country.
-Kevin also helps with social media at NTC.
+Kevin began working for NTC in 2013, working both in the School Communications department and touring as an actor.
+In his current role as Media Manager, Kevin oversees NTC’s web, social media and video offerings on behalf of the School Communications department.
+Prior to NTC, Kevin started a non-profit website dedicated to showcasing Minneapolis arts and culture through video, titled MPLS.TV.
 As a teacher and performer of improvisational theatre at Brave New Workshop and HUGE Theater, he manages to keep busy doing what he loves post 9 to 5.
-Kevin graduated from the University of Wisconsin – Madison with degrees in Theatre and Film, and he cannot believe how fortunate he is to work in his field of study.
+Kevin graduated from the University of Wisconsin - Madison with degrees in Theatre & Film, and to this day he cannot believe how fortunate he is to work in his field of study.

 1-800-858-3999 ext.
 212